roshan-raj/mwb-codes-cpp/README.md

 # Mentors Without Border Training

-This repository contains erxample codes for the Mentors Without Borders sessions
+This repository contains example codes for the Mentors Without Borders sessions

 # Powerpoint files for the sessions